SayantanTheCmd/Lucid-Explorer/README.md

 ## Overview

-Lucid Explorer is a next-generation Windows file manager designed by JodStudios.
+Lucid Explorer is a next-generation Windows file manager designed by JodStudiOS.

 Inspired by macOS Finder and modern desktop environments, Lucid Explorer combines fluid file navigation with powerful on-device artificial intelligence.
 Users can browse files, analyze documents, chat with local AI models, generate images, and interact with their workspace without relying on cloud services.